Activated carbon proves to be up to the challenge of the removal of polycyclic aromatic hydrocarbons PAH’s) in edible oils.

 These results demonstrated that a product with a blend controlled distribution of tighter micropores and larger mesopores such as ColorSorbTM XFP21 provides the best overall performance in edible oil treatment.
 Utilizing this grade of carbon allowed lower dosage levels to be used, lowering cost of treatment and reducing waste disposal of spent filter cake.

-To review the results of these studies and to learn more about the use of ColorSorbTM XFP21 for edible oil purification, please utilize our contact us form to request additional information.
+To review the results of these studies and to learn more about the use of ColorSorbTM XFP21 for edible oil purification, please utilise our contact us form to request additional information.